wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 **Q:**&ensp;Still, I do not see how can the world be in me when the opposite, “I am in the world” is so obvious.

-**M:**&ensp;Even to say, “I am the world, the world is me”, is a sign of ignorance.
+**M:**&ensp;Even to say, “I am the world, the world is me”, is a sign of ignoreänce.
-But when I keep in mind and confirm in life my identity with the world, a power arises in me which destroys the ignorance, burns it up completely.
+But when I keep in mind and confirm in life my identity with the world, a power arises in me which destroys the ignoreänce, burns it up completely.

-**Q:**&ensp;Is the witness of ignorance separate from ignorance?
+**Q:**&ensp;Is the witness of ignoreänce separate from ignoreänce?
-Is not to say, “I am ignorant” a part of ignorance?
+Is not to say, “I am ignorant” a part of ignoreänce?

 **M:**&ensp;Of course.
 All I can say truly is, “I am”; all else is inference.